seantywork/seantywork/etc/onceuponatime/guns-germs-steel/README.md

+- by jared diamond
-\- it\'s the geography that decides the success of nations
+- it\'s the geography that decides the success of nations